apakula036/DiscordBot/README.md

 # DiscordBot
-Discord Bot that has a lot of functionality including reading other websites APIs like Twitter's to easily make tweets with just Discord.
-Uses Axios for the API calls and the Discord.js node module to interact with Discord.
+Discord Bot that has a lot of functionality including reading other websites APIs to do things like send random pictures of dogs, random pictures of cats, taco recipes, and information from NASA.
+The bot can send and read tweets from Twitter, roll an eight ball, and flip a coin.
+The bot can create, write, update, and read text files.
+The bot can read the weather of a specific city the user enters.
+The bot can play music and sounds through FFMPEG.
+It also uses Puppeteer to scrape GitHub and the Rocket League website and grab things like my daily contributions of code or a players current rank in a gamemode.
+It can also find out if a specific Twitch.Tv channel is live.
+The bot uses Axios for the API calls and the Discord.js node module to interact with Discord.

 Intro:
 Use the !help for all of the commands the bot can do!